 Bike, Pedestrian & Vehicle Safety on Campus

-With more people on campus with the start of the school year, we recommend you exercise extra caution while traveling on and around Andrews campus.
+With the weather warming up more people are taking to walking, jogging, bicycling, rollerblading, and more in the great outdoors.
+We recommend you exercise extra caution while traveling on and around Andrews campus.
 Whether you walk, ride a bike, drive, or use alternative methods of transportation, be aware of your surroundings and take extra care.

-The Michigan Secretary of State's office has published a handy book, "What Every Driver Should Know,” and it is available at the Office of Campus Safety as well as online.
+The Michigan Secretary of State's office has published a handy book, "What Every Driver Should Know."
 Here are some key tips included in the book:

 When there are no sidewalks, pedestrians should walk on the side of the road facing oncoming traffic.
 Parents should teach their children this, but drivers must watch for pedestrians